MultiMC/Website/site/content/posts/0-6-update.md

 - Tweaker list in metadata now overrides the order of already present tweakers.

-    This allows running Minecrift/Vivecraft.
+    This allows running [Vivecraft](http://www.vivecraft.org/).
+Official support will hopefully follow.

 - Instance icons can now be in the SVG format.
 Also, aspect ratio of SVG icons is now preserved in the instance toolbar.

-- [GH-1082](https://github.com/MultiMC/MultiMC5/issues/1082): Is is now possible to disable and enable version components (packages) similarly to mods.
+- [GH-1082](https://github.com/MultiMC/MultiMC5/issues/1082): It is now possible to disable and enable version components (packages) similarly to mods.

 - A new material design / flat icon theme has been added.